 The New 52

-The character's depiction in the new 52 has been mostly along the same lines as the remainder of her modern appearances, though as of yet much remains to be explained about her character.
-One development with the character in this new universe is that some of the developments which occurred during Flashpoint are occasionally referenced (such as her using London as her base of operations.).
-In the New 52, Wonder Woman's origin is that she is the daughter of Hippolyta and Zeus - she is no longer a clay form brought to life by the gods.
+The character's depiction in the New 52 has been mostly along the same lines as the remainder of her modern appearances, though as of yet much remains to be explained about her character.
+One development with the character in this new universe is that some of the developments which occurred during Flashpoint are occasionally referenced (such as her using London as her base of operations).
+In her New 52, written by Brian Azzarello, Wonder Woman's origin is that she is the daughter of Hippolyta and Zeus; no longer is she a golem of clay and earth, but an actual demigoddess.

 Due to the reboot of the character following Crisis on Infinite Earths, numerous things no longer made sense in terms of continuity as it related to the remainder of the DC Universe.
 As her first overall appearance was now in continuity around the Legends miniseries, it no longer made sense that she was a founding member of the Justice League of America.
 This founding position was instead given retroactively to Black Canary.
 Later it was decided that she should be given this position back and thus both she and Black Canary were considered founding members of the Justice League.
 In reference to the Justice League though, although she has more than 400 combined appearances therein, she has had most of her character development in her own series.